 Who is this service for?

-We are funded by the Australian Government Department of Social Services to provide early matters programs specifically to families in Ballarat (Wendouree, Miners Rest and Ballarat South) and Sunshine (Delahey and Kings Park).
+We are funded by the Australian Government Department of Social Services to provide early matters programs to families in Ballarat, and specific areas of Sunshine (Delahey and Kings Park).

 We deliver a range of group programs face-to-face (where COVIDSafe) in universal services such as kindergartens, primary schools, hospitals, maternal and child health services and play groups.
 We also offer some programs online.